 Let’s update your browser so you can enjoy a faster, more secure site experience.

-Dual special needs plans (also called "dual" plans) are for people who get both Medicaid and Medicare.
+Dual special needs plans (also called "dual" plans) are for people who get both Apple Health (Medicaid) and Medicare.
 Dual plans cover doctor visits, hospital stays and prescription drugs.
 They offer more benefits and extras than Original Medicare.
-You'll keep all your Medicaid benefits too.
+You'll keep all your Apple Health (Medicaid) benefits too.

-Medicaid is health insurance for people with low incomes.
-You might be able to get Medicaid if you're pregnant, have children or live with a disability.
+You may qualify for free or low-cost Apple Health (Medicaid) coverage if you're pregnant, have children or live with a disability and meet income and eligibility requirements.
 In some cases, other adults also may qualify.
-Costs to you are low and based on your ability to pay.
 It's important to know that Medicaid rules and coverage differ from state to state.

 Build a healthy future for you and your baby, and earn great rewards.
 Our UnitedHealthcare Healthy First Steps® program helps keep you and your baby healthy during pregnancy and your baby’s first 15 months of life.